Jerryblessed/travelx/README.md

 ## Forks

-Some people made a copy of Greed and added or changed some things to it (they made a _fork_).
+Some people made a copy of framework and added or changed some things to it (they made a _fork_).
 These forks are listed below.

-> Please note that @Steffo99, the main developer of `greed`, does not endorse any of these forks.
+> Please note that @Steffo99, the main developer of the framework, does not endorse any of these forks.
 > **Do not file bug reports here for bugs in a fork!**

 ### Bitcoin - Blockonomics